Market Design for Capacity Sharing in Networks: Existence and properties of market equilibrium

-The key step of the proof is to construct such $\xhat$ by redistributing flow of agent groups in $x$, ensuring no group has later arrival time in $\xhat$ compared to $\x$ and that agent groups with higher time sensitivity are prioritized for shorter routes.
-The series-parallel network condition is used to show that the temporally repeated flow $\kopt$ as in \eqref{eq:max_flow} is the earliest arrival flow in series-parallel networks (Lemma \ref{lemma:earliest_arrival} in Appendix \ref{apx:proof_A}.
-Thus, $\xhat$ has the same total flow of each $b$ as in $x$, and the flow arriving before each time step $t$ given $\xhat$ is no less than that in $x$.
-We also prove, using mathematical induction, that $\xhat$ has higher social welfare compared to $\x$ (i.e. $S(\xhat) \geq S(\x)$) when the network is series-parallel: If the inequality holds on any two series-parallel networks, then it also holds on the network that is constructed by connecting the two sub-networks in series or in parallel.
+The key step of the proof is to construct such $\xhat$ by redistributing flow of agent coalitions in $x$, ensuring that agent coalitions with higher time sensitivity are prioritized for shorter routes.
+The series-parallel network condition is used to show that the flow $\kopt$ is a maximum flow in series-parallel networks (Lemma \ref{lemma:max_flow} in Appendix \ref{apx:proof_A}).
+Thus, $\xhat$ has the same total flow of each $b$ as in $x$.
+We also prove, using mathematical induction, that $\xhat$ has higher social welfare compared to $\x$ (i.e. $S(\xhat) \geq S(\x)$) when the network is series-parallel: If the inequality holds on any two series-parallel networks, then it also holds on the network constructed by connecting the two sub-networks in series or in parallel.

-\underline{Part 2.} In this part, we show that when agents have homogeneous trip sharing disutilities, \eqref{eq:LP2k} has an integer optimal solution.
-Following from Lemma \ref{lemma:FF} in part 1, we know that this solution is also an optimal integer solution of \eqref{eq:LP1bar}, and thus conclude Theorem \ref{theorem:sp}.
-To prove that \eqref{eq:LP2k} has an integer optimal solution, we need to introduce the definitions of monotonicity and gross substitutes.
+\underline{Step 2.} In this part, we show that when agents have homogeneous capacity sharing disutilities, \eqref{eq:LP2k} has an integer optimal solution.
+Following from Lemma \ref{lemma:FF} in {Step} 1, we know that this solution is also an integer optimal solution of \eqref{eq:LP1bar}, and thus conclude Theorem \ref{theorem:sp}.
+In this step, we need to introduce the monotonicity and gross substitutes definitions.